-Adding stretchers at the notch can improve the overall stiffness of the workpiece and ensure no deformation.
+Incorporating stretchers into the notch can enhance the workpiece’s overall stiffness and prevent deformation.

-After the bending process is completed, use manual plasma to cut the stretcher.
+Following the completion of the bending process, utilize manual plasma to cut the stretchers.

-If the workpiece is large and long, in order to prevent the workpiece from deformation during lifting or installation in the next process, the stretcher shall not be removed, and it shall be removed after the welding in the next process.
+For large and lengthy workpieces, it is necessary to retain the stretchers to prevent deformation during lifting or installation in the subsequent process.
+The stretchers should be removed only after welding in the next process.

 Solution that the workpiece groove width is too narrow to bend

-As shown in Fig. 13, the groove width of the workpiece is too narrow, and the workpiece interferes with the upper die during bending, resulting in workpiece deformation, processing cannot be completed, and workpiece size cannot meet the requirements of the drawing.
+As depicted in Figure 13, the groove width of the workpiece is too narrow, causing it to interfere with the upper die during bending.
+This, in turn, leads to workpiece deformation, which makes it impossible to complete the processing, and the final workpiece size fails to meet the requirements specified in the drawing.

 Fig. 13 Interference between the workpiece and upper die